-Unchartered Collective grew out of conversations between a group of Bristol based creatives, all of whom experience persistent pain.
-The collective grew out of a desire to communicate our experience, and bridge difference.
+The Collective grew out of conversations between a small group of Bristol based creatives, all of whom experience persistent pain.

-Our name reflects our sense of living in unchartered territory, when an illness becomes chronic and your life counter-culture.
-With few role models and little awareness around invisible impairments, navigating the isolation can be a lonely thing.
+Our name reflects our sense of living in unchartered territory: when an illness becomes chronic and your life counter-culture.
+With few role models and little awareness around invisible impairments, navigating this new world can be a lonely thing.

-I wanted to create performance spaces to explore different aspects of my experience.
-Other members of the collective write for the Huffington Post, and run the Resting Revolution FB group..
+Raquel wanted to create performances that explore aspects of her experience.
+Other members of the collective

-Raquel is also working closely with venues, galleries and other cultural institutions to develop 'The Resting Spaces Network'.
-The network seeks to widen access for invisible impairment communities by providing resting spaces or horizontal events.
+Raquel also advocates for a ‘The Resting Spaces Network', asking cultural institutions to widen access for invisible impairment communities by providing resting spaces or horizontal events.
 Through her projects and talks she seeks to challenge the etiquette of our public spaces and asks us to re-imagine how we might use our public space differently.